lfost42/grafana-notes/k8s/CKAlab.md

 # sudo kubeadm token create --print-join-command #on the control node
 ```

-Back on the Control Plane VM, check that nodes attached successfully:
+Back on the Control Plane VM, check that nodes attached successfully.
+This will not work on any of the worker nodes:

 ```bash
 # Control VM